-“I need a little bit of swagger,” Bon Jovi told touring guitarist Bobby Bandiera, who then started to play “Oh, Pretty Woman,” which he and Bon Jovi sang together.
+“I need a little bit of swagger,” Bon Jovi told guitarist Richie Sambora, who then started to play “Oh, Pretty Woman,” which he and Bon Jovi sang together.

 However the most bizarre part of the evening came after I, and probably most of the crowd, thought the night was over.